Accessing the homogeneity scale with 21 cm intensity mapping surveys: Beam effects in configuration space

 \section{Beam effects in configuration space}

 Homogeneity scale measurements often rely on the use of estimators based on the two-point correlation function (2pCF), $\xi(r)$.
 Recent work has begun to explore the advantages of the 2pCF for IM surveys, as a configuration-space analysis can circumvent some complexities of Fourier analysis, like ringing and mode-coupling artifacts. \citet{2022/bingo_bao_novaes} presented a forecasting study for Baryon Acoustic Oscillations (BAO) detection from 21\,cm IM simulations using the two-point angular correlation function (2pACF) for the BINGO telescope. \citet{avila2022h} also used HI IM simulations to study the 2pCF, focusing on the BAO signal and the impact of observational effects like beam smoothing and foreground removal.
 In parallel, \citet{2021/kennedy} investigated the recovery of the BAO scale for a MeerKAT-like survey using the multipoles of the 3D redshift-space correlation function.
 A significant challenge in such analyses is the proper estimation of the correlated covariance matrix.
 This can be robustly addressed either through the use of numerous mock simulations, as demonstrated by \citet{2022/bingo_bao_novaes}, or via analytic modelling of the covariance, as implemented by \citet{2021/kennedy}.
-In the present work, we follow a theoretical approach demonstrating the impact of the radio telescope beam on the 2pCF calculated from future 21\,cm IM observations, as well as in the detectability of the homogeneity scale.
+In the present work, we follow a theoretical approach demonstrating the impact of the radio telescope beam on the 2pCF and on the detectability of the homogeneity scale.